 - Diversity, Equity and Inclusion Committee: This committee works to improve diversity, equity and inclusion in all aspects of the Institute’s activities.
 See our diversity statement here.
 The DEI committee is co-chaired by John Pool and Juanita Diaz.

 - Graduate Committee: The graduate committee is charged with examining graduate level courses and educational programs at UW.
 The committee is exploring the idea of a joint PhD program in evolutionary biology, and is currently chaired by Sean Schoville.

 - Undergraduate Committee: The undergraduate committee is charged with examining undergraduate courses and educational programs at UW that involve (or should involve) evolution.
 The committee keeps track of current courses and identifies courses that would be desirable to add.
 The committee played an important role in establishing the Evolution Option within the Biology undergraduate major.
 It is exploring ways to strengthen the Evolution Option and perhaps to institute a student evolution club.
-The committee is currently chaired by David Baum.
+The committee is currently chaired by Prashant Sharma.

 The Crow Institute’s bylaws are available in PDF format here.